 Breast capacity

 Of course, your baby can cluster feed for other reasons too.
 You may simply have a breast structure where you have lower breast storage capacity.
-While you never “run out” of milk (milk is like a river, not a bucket; it’s always flowing), it might be that you run low more easily than some other moms.
+While you never “run out” of milk, it might be that you run low more quickly than some other moms.

 RELATED: The breastfeeding mother’s magic number